munyachiwundura/todo-app-v2/README.md

 # Overkill To-do App

 ![Cover Image](https://raw.githubusercontent.com/munyachiwundura/todo-app-v2/main/public/Todoappcover.png)
-As the name implies this is just an over-engineered to-do app there is probalby better apps out there but this was my first attempt at my default stack for making progressive web apps and is [currently deployed at](https://overkilltodoapp.vercel.app)
+As the name implies this is just an over-engineered to-do app there is probalby better apps out there but this was my first attempt at my default stack for making progressive web apps and is [currently deployed on Vercel](https://overkilltodoapp.vercel.app)

 ## Preview

 https://user-images.githubusercontent.com/90007302/156883564-35d28979-4da4-495e-8265-6c1f7940d2a8.mp4

 ## Technology used